You know that dream where you’re standing in front of lots of people and you suddenly realise you’re naked?

 It happened while giving a talk at the Polyglot Conference in Ljubljana for the Friday Language Learning Event.
 My brain turned to swiss cheese and I kept forgetting what I wanted to say.
 At one point, I was shaking so much that I had to grab the mic with both hands.

-It reminded me of how I used to feel when speaking a foreign language – that moment when the nerves make your mind go blank and you can feel the listeners’ eyes on you while you scramble around to find the words.
+It reminded me of how I used to feel when speaking a foreign language – that moment when the nerves make your mind go blank and you can feel people waiting while you scramble to find the words.

 So I’m using the same technique that I used to overcome my fear of speaking a foreign language.
 It’s a strategy that’s so useful, I’m actually looking forward to my next chance to speak in public.